emf-creaf/forestindicators/articles/IndicatorEstimation.md

 #> [15] "quadratic_mean_tree_diameter" "timber_harvest"
 ```

+Note that if variable names (or variable units) are incorrectly
+specified, then the available indicator list may be shorter than
+expected.

 Say we decide to estimate the *timber harvest volume* (i.e. indicator
 `"timber_harvest"`) and the *basal area of living trees* (i.e. indicator
 `"live_tree_basal_area"`).

-We may need to check which data inputs are required, their units, etc.
+We may need to check which data inputs are
-We can find this information using function
+required, their units, etc. We can find this information using function
 [`show_information()`](https://emf-creaf.github.io/forestindicators/reference/show_information.md),
 for example: